Amansingh293/Makershark/README.md

 #Installation guide
 steps =>
     1. git clone the repository
-    2. then start the application in itellij
+    2. then start the application in intellij

 Flow of applicaiton